tillkaeufer/chameleon_neural_network/README.md

 # Other useful things

+## .ipynb problems
-If github has a problem with opening notebooks online there are two sollutions for it.
+If github has a problem with opening notebooks online there are two solutions for it.
 - Download the repository and open it with your jupyter notebook
 - Go to https://nbviewer.jupyter.org/github/tillkaeufer/chameleon_neural_network/tree/master/ </br>
-  This is an independent side, where it should be possible to open all .ipynb files
+  This is an independent site, where it should be possible to open all .ipynb files

+## Complete notebooks
+If nothing wants to work, in the folder 'Complete Notebooks' are working notebooks to solve both problems.
+You can just execute them and play around with the different hyperparameters.